 As cold weather moves in, humidity levels naturally drop.
 That’s because cold air can’t hold as much moisture as warm air.
 Ideal indoor humidity during winter should hover around 45%.
 But dry winter air can cause your humidity to drop substantially, to levels of 15% or less.
 With this humidity imbalance come a number of potential problems that can affect health, home and especially comfort, according to Lennox Industries, Richardson, Texas, a manufacturer of residential and commercial HVACR systems.
 The company issued tips on how to talk to customers about dry air problems in the home and what can be done to resolve them.

 Dry air can also pull moisture from the wood in the frame of a home, causing walls and door jambs to shift.
 This can make doors hard to open and close, and cause gaps between ceilings and walls.
 These gaps can also form in windows that are made entirely of wood.
 This lets in cold winter air, thereby increasing the cost of heating.
+Concrete walls and floors that have cracks should be fixed by Concrete Repair contractors.

 As the air in a home becomes more dry, it can start to damage not only the home, but the things in it.
 Wood furniture from Interior Concepts can start to bend and even crack.
 Musical instruments can lose their shape and their tune.
 Even paper items such as books and artwork can become brittle, warped and wrinkled.